Optimization of Annealed Importance Sampling Hyperparameters: Stochastic Optimization for OP-AIS

 \section{Stochastic Optimization for OP-AIS}

-In order to evaluate the gradients of $\Lais{}$ with respect to the parameters $\phi$ we use a combination of reparameterization trick and score function estimation introduced by \cite{salimans2015Markov} and \cite{naesseth2018variational}.
+In order to evaluate the gradients of $\Lais{}$ with respect to the parameters $\phi$ we rely on the reparameterization of commonly used reversible transition kernels introduced by \cite{thin2020metflow} and their gradient estimation.
 The MH-corrected Markov kernel $\mk{k}(z_k|z_{k-1})$ is given by

 with $r(.|z_{k-1})$ denoting the conditional probability density of proposed particle in the $k$th iteration, $\alpha_k(z_{k-1}, z)=\left(1\land \frac{\gamma_k(z)r(z_{k-1}|z)}{\gamma_k(z_{k-1})r(z|z_{k-1})}\right)$ the acceptance rate at this iteration and $\delta_z$ denoting the Dirac measure at $z$.
 We assume that the proposal $r(z|z_{k-1})$ is reparameterizable with a auxiliary random variable $\eps_k\sim \eta(\eps)$ and transformation $z = T_k(\eps_k, z_{k-1})$ which is surjective in second argument.
 After transformation the proposal state is accepted with probability $\alpha_k(z_{k-1}, T_k(\eps_k, z_{k-1}))$ (denoted with $\alpha_k$ as a shorthand) and we set $z_k = T_k(\eps_k, z_{k-1})$.
 Otherwise, we keep the old state and set $z_k=z_{k-1}$.
 We determine the proper action by sampling a binary random variable $a_k\sim\text{Bern}(\alpha_k(z_{k-1}, T_k(\eps_k, z_{k-1})))$.